Socialise and meet up with friends

 People First Dorset

 People First Dorset is a user led charity.
 They support people with learning disabilities to speak up and lead change.
-They run a Young Friendship Club, the Friendship Club and Speaking Up groups.
+They run these clubs:

 The Young Friendship Club

 These are social events for young people who have extra needs and/or disabilities age 15 to 19.
 They support young people to: